jooooooooooooooooo-web/gafate_nextjs_portfolio/README.md

 #home

 This is my personal portfoilo.
-Silvery colors are framed around
+Silvery colors are framed around dark blues for contrast and ease of view.
+Footer has a back to top function in case user needs to scroll lower